jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 # Comparison Operators
+SQL engines often have a variety of comparison operators, with some consistent across most engines and others being engine specific.
+The six (6) operators defined in the style are those common across most engines.
 ## <span style="color: green">A. Good</span>
 * While other operators may function in a similar manner, only use the six comparison operators listed below.
 <pre>